mohanmca/MohanLearningGround/src/main/md/Kavin/kavin_math_anki.md

 1. A school bus can either sit 24 adults or 36 children.
 If it already has 12 adults on the bus, how many more children can it sit?

+## Samnple problems for excess and shortage
+1. Memi has some balloons, if she packs 4 balloons in each bag, she will be short of 2 balloons, if she packs 6 balloons in each bac, she will be short of 28 balloons, how many bags does meimei has?
+1. At first, chairs in a hall were arranged in rows of 6.
+    1. Then, 68 more chairs were brought in and all the chairs were rearranged into rows of 20.
+There were 12 fewer rows.
+How many rows of chairs were in the hall at first?

 ## Generate mdanki